kkapre08/SendEmail/README.md

 **Port#**: This is an optional field.
 Default value 587

-**dest_email**: This is an optioanl fiels.
+**dest_email**: This is an optioanl field.
 This is the destination email address.
 Default value kkapre08@gmail.com